shrinerb/shrine/README.md

 Shrine.plugin :cached_attachment_data # for forms
 ```

-Next write a migration to add a column which will hold attachment data, and run
+Next decide how you will name the attachment attribute on your model, and run a
-it:
+migration that adds an `<attachment>_data` text column, which Shrine will use
+to store all information about the attachment:

 ```rb
 Sequel.migration do                           # class AddImageDataToPhotos < ActiveRecord::Migration